 Employees seeking to use FMLA for leave that is based on the expected birth, placement for adoption or foster care, or planned medical treatment for a serious health condition of the employee or a family member, the employee must notify the Authority at least thirty (30) days before leave is to begin.
 The employee must consult with Human Resources and his or her supervisor regarding scheduling of any planned medical treatment or supervision in order to minimize disruption to the operations of the Authority.
-Any such scheduling is subject to the approval of the health care provider of the employee or the health care provider of the employee's child, parent, spouse, or registered domestic partner.
+Any such scheduling is subject to the approval of the health care provider of the employee's child, parent, spouse, or registered domestic partner.
 If the employee cannot provide thirty (30) days' notice, the Authority must be informed as soon as is practical.